×

 PTP

 Single-node OpenShift clusters use Precision Time Protocol (PTP) for network time synchronization.
-The following example PtpConfig CR illustrates the required PTP slave configuration.
+The following example PtpConfig CR illustrates the required PTP configuration for ordinary clocks.
+The exact configuration you apply will depend on the node hardware and specific use case.

 Recommended PTP configuration